giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases/first_customer_journey.rst

 ---------------------

 After logging in Evelyn tries clicking some buttons in order to remember how Contriboard was used.
 Everything Dave had told her were only mere foggy memories now.
-Maybe I should try what happens from that button?
+!Maybe I should try what happens from that button?"

 .. code:: robotframework